 The landmass is still growing by about 5 cm per year, as it splits wider at the points where the two tectonic plates meet.
 The last volcanoes to erupt were Eyjafjallajökull in 2010 and Grímsvötn in 2011.
 Iceland even has the world's newest island, Surtsey, formed in a volcanic eruption in 1963.

 National Parks in Iceland

 Vatnajökull National Park, established in 2008, encompasses not only all of Vatnajökull glacier but also extensive surrounding areas, including Skaftafell in the southwest, and Jökulsárgljúfur in the north.
-The park covers 13% of Iceland, making it the largest national park in Europe.
+The park covers 13% of Iceland, making it one of the largest national parks in Europe.

 Þingvellir is the national shrine of Iceland.
 It is a key location in Icelandic history as the oldest existing parliament in the world first assembled there in 930 AD. Þingvellir has for this reason been designated a UNESCO World Heritage Site.
 Besides being a location of historical significance, Þingvellir is also protected as a national park due to its unique geology and natural features.